 Charles Llewellyn Davies, Sapper, 14527401, Royal Engineers.
 The Memorial shows a Myrddin L. Davies, but the only possible match for this is Charles Llewellyn Davies.
 Not much is known of him, but he died at Swansea on 5 September 1947, aged 23, and is buried at St. Issells Cemetery.
 He is commemorated in the Memorial Hall.

 Dalis George Davies, Pilot Officer, 48776, Royal Air Force Volunteer Reserve.
 Dalis was the son of Benjamin and Annie Davies, of Whitland.
-Dalis was sent to Canada to undergo Pilot training, through the British Commonwealth Air Training Plan.
-This scheme in Canada produced thousands of well trained aircrew, more than enough to keep the various air forces of the Commonwealth supplied with men throughout the course of the war, but thousands died whilst training in Canada, and one of these unfortunate men was Dalis, who died on the 8 September, 1942, aged 24.
+Dalis was sent to Canada to undergo Pilot training, through the British Commonwealth Air Training Plan and joined No. 33 Elementary Flying Training School, Caron.
+This scheme in Canada produced thousands of well trained aircrew, more than enough to keep the various air forces of the Commonwealth supplied with men throughout the course of the war, but thousands died whilst training in Canada.
+Dalis was killed during a training accident on 8 September, 1942, aged 24.
 He is buried at Caron Municipal Cemetery, Ontario.
 Dalis is commemorated in the Memorial Hall.

 Myrddin Charles Davies, Stoker 2nd Class, D/KX132031, Royal Navy.
 Myrddin was born near Llandeilo, the son of Jenkyn William and Irene May Davies.
 The family later resided at Bridgend.
 Myrddin served with the Royal Navy as a Stoker aboard the Tribal Class Destroyer HMS Matabele.
 On 17 January 1942 Matabele was part of the escort screen for Convoy PQ-8, which was bound for Murmansk, when she was torpedoed and sunk by the German submarine U-454, with the loss of all but two of her crew of 238 men.
 Myrddin was 18 years old and is commemorated on the Plymouth Naval Memorial, England.